theparanoids/ysshra/README.md

 # PSSHCA SSHRA
 SSHRA is the registration authority of PSSHCA (Paranoids SSHCA).

-> Note: **Features for yubikey based touch-to-login and touch-to-sudo is coming up next.**
 >
-> A SSH service to authenticate the clients and to accept requests for SSH certificates.
+> A service to authenticate the client and provision ephemeral SSH user certificate.
-> It performs key challenge and attestation against the client, and makes the request against CA (Certificate Authority).
+> Note: **Features for attestation check during authentication, yubikey based touch-to-login and touch-to-sudo are coming up next.**

 [Crypki](https://github.com/theparanoids/crypki) can be used as the CA signing backend of the service.